speech-translator-ext/speech-translator-readme/PRIVACY.md

 We use your data for the following purposes:

-- To provide you with the functionality of our Product, such as transcribing, language detection, changing the extension appearance on the webpage, adjusting the extension layout according to your screen size and resolution, and translating the text into your preferred language.
+- To provide you with the functionality of our Product, such as transcribing, language detection, changing the extension appearance on the webpage, adjusting the extension layout according to your screen size and resolution, translating the text into your preferred language and displaying the transcribed and translated text remotely.
 - To improve our Product and services, such as by fixing bugs, enhancing features, and developing new products.
 - To communicate with you, such as by sending you updates, notifications, or feedback requests.
 - To comply with legal obligations, such as by responding to lawful requests from authorities.